mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-13-master-data-facades.md

 Often up to 80% of the TCO of a system comes from the maintenance.
 Another large contributor to the TCO is knowing what to develop.
 The latter cost is often not fully included in the calculations, because some of it happens outside the software development project.
-One example is a failed iterations of the project.
+One example are the failed iterations of the project.
 Several methods to reduce the cost and risk related to knowing what to do have emerged, such as making wireframes, user interface prototypes, incremental development methods, requirement specifications etc.